simonstuck/workstation-setup/README.md

-workstation-setup
+Workstation Setup
 =================

-This repository contains Chef cookbooks to automate provisioning of OS X or Linux environments.
+This repository contains Chef cookbooks and scripts to automate setting up my environment.